-To supervise and provide athletic training and health care services to intercollegiate athletics enrolled at Lenoir-Rhyne University.
+To supervise and provide athletic training and health care services at Lenoir-Rhyne University.

 Description of Duties and Tasks

-- Administer athletic training health care to intercollegiate athletes at all practices, competitions, and events.
-Primary sport responsibilities are assigned by the Head Athletic Trainer.
+- Administer athletic training health care to intercollegiate athletes at all practices, competitions and events.
+The Head Athletic Trainer assigns primary sports responsibilities.
 Travel is required.

-- Assist in supervision of daily operation of the athletic training room.
+- Assist in supervising the daily operation of the athletic training room.

-- Supervise and evaluate Athletic Training students in the coverage of sport assignments and with clinical proficiencies.
+- Supervise and evaluate Athletic Training students in the coverage of sports assignments and with clinical proficiencies.